FAQs

 Where Do The Dogs Come From?

-The majority of the dogs from Altruistic Dod Rescue are mostly rescued from Texas (90%).
+The majority of the dogs from Altruistic Dog Rescue are mostly rescued from Texas (90%).
 They come from police cases, owner surrenders, dumped on the side of the road, kill shelters, or just strays rescued off of the street.

 Where Do The Dogs Come To?